MarkusHaak/dominION/README.md

 comprehensive reports about currently running and previously performed experiments.

-Main options:
-  -d DATABASE_DIR, --database_dir DATABASE_DIR
+General arguments:
+  arguments for advanced control of the program's behavior

+  --bc_kws [BC_KWS [BC_KWS ...]]
+                        if at least one of these key words is a substring of the run name, porechop is used to demultiplex the fastq data (default: ['RBK', 'NBD', 'RAB', 'LWB', 'PBK', 'RPB', 'arcod'])
+  -n, --no_transfer     no data transfer to the remote host (default: False) -a, --all_fast5       also put fast5 files of reads removed by length and
+                        quality filtering into barcode bins (default: False) -p, --pass_only       use data from fastq_pass only (default: False) -l MIN_LENGTH, --min_length MIN_LENGTH
+                        minimal length to pass filter (default: 1000) -q MIN_QUALITY, --min_quality MIN_QUALITY
+                        minimal quality to pass filter (default: 5) -d RSYNC_DEST, --rsync_dest RSYNC_DEST
+                        destination for data transfer with rsync, format USER@HOST[:DEST].
+Key authentication for the specified
+                        destination must be set up, otherwise data transfer will fail.
+Default value is parsed from setting file /home/grid/.dominION/lib/python3.5/site-packages/domin
+                        ion-0.3.9-py3.5.egg/dominion/resources/defaults.ini
+  -u UPDATE_INTERVAL, --update_interval UPDATE_INTERVAL
+                        minimum time interval in seconds for updating the content of a report page (default: 300) -m, --ignore_file_modifications
+                        Ignore file modifications and only consider file creations regarding determination of the latest log files (default: False)

+I/O arguments:
+  Further input/output arguments.
+Only for special use cases

+  -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        Path to the base directory where experiment reports shall be saved (default: reports) --status_page_dir STATUS_PAGE_DIR
+                        Path to the base directory where experiment reports shall be saved (default: /data/dominION/) --data_basedir DATA_BASEDIR
+                        Path to the directory where basecalled data is saved (default: /data) --minknow_log_basedir MINKNOW_LOG_BASEDIR
-                        Path to the directory where all files for the GridION status page will be stored (default: GridIONstatus)
+                        Path to the base directory of GridIONs log files (default: /var/log/MinKNOW) --logfile LOGFILE     File in which logs will be safed (default:
+                        OUTPUTDIR/logs/YYYY-MM-DD_hh:mm_HOSTNAME_LOGLVL.log

 Statsparser arguments:
-  Arguments passed to statsparser for formatting html pages
+  Arguments passed to statsparser for formatting html reports

   --statsparser_args STATSPARSER_ARGS
-                        Arguments that are passed to the statsparser.
-See a full list of possible options with --statsparser_args " -h" (default: [])
+                        Arguments that are passed to the statsparser script.
+                        See a full list of available arguments with --statsparser_args " -h" (default: [])

-I/O options:
-  Further input/output options.
-Only for special use cases

-  -b BASECALLED_BASEDIR, --basecalled_basedir BASECALLED_BASEDIR
-                        Path to the directory where basecalled data is saved (default: /data/basecalled)
-  -l MINKNOW_LOG_BASEDIR, --minknow_log_basedir MINKNOW_LOG_BASEDIR
-                        Path to the base directory of GridIONs log files (default: /var/log/MinKNOW)
-  -r RESOURCES_DIR, --resources_dir RESOURCES_DIR
-                        Path to the directory containing template files and resources for the html pages (default:
-                        PACKAGE_DIR/resources)

-Executables paths:
-  Paths to mandatory executables

-  --watchnchop_path WATCHNCHOP_PATH
-                        Path to the watchnchop executable (default:
-                        watchnchop.pl)
-  --statsparser_path STATSPARSER_PATH
-                        Path to statsparser.py (default:
-                        PACKAGE_DIR/statsparser.py)
-  --python3_path PYTHON3_PATH
-                        Path to the python3 executable (default:
-                        /usr/bin/python3)
-  --perl_path PERL_PATH
-                        Path to the perl executable (default: /usr/bin/perl)

-General options:
-  Advanced options influencing the program execution

-  -u UPDATE_INTERVAL, --update_interval UPDATE_INTERVAL
-                        Time inverval (in seconds) for updating the stats webpage contents (default: 600) -m, --ignore_file_modifications
-                        Ignore file modifications and only consider file creations regarding determination of the latest log files (default: True) --no_watchnchop       If specified, watchnchop is not executed (default:
-                        False)

 Help:
-  -h, --help            Show this help message and exit --version             Show program's version number and exit -v, --verbose         Additional status information is printed to stdout
+  -h, --help            Show this help message and exit --version             Show program's version string and exit -v, --verbose         Additional debug messages are printed to stdout
                         (default: False)
-  -q, --quiet           No prints to stdout (default: False)
+  --quiet               Only errors and warnings are printed to stdout
+                        (default: False)
 ```

 ### statsparser (standalone)

 ```
-usage: statsparser [-o OUTDIR]
+usage: statsparser [-o OUTDIR] [--html_refresh_rate HTML_REFRESH_RATE]
-                   [--result_page_refresh_rate RESULT_PAGE_REFRESH_RATE]
-                   [--resources_dir RESOURCES_DIR] [--max_bins MAX_BINS]
-                   [--time_intervals TIME_INTERVALS]
+                   [--max_bins MAX_BINS] [--time_intervals TIME_INTERVALS]
                    [--kb_intervals KB_INTERVALS] [--gc_interval GC_INTERVAL]
                    [--matplotlib_style MATPLOTLIB_STYLE]
+                   [--logdata_file LOGDATA_FILE]
                    [--user_filename_input USER_FILENAME_INPUT]
+                   [--sample SAMPLE] [--minion_id MINION_ID]
-                   [--minion_id MINION_ID] [--flowcell_id FLOWCELL_ID]
+                   [--flowcell_id FLOWCELL_ID]
-                   [--protocol_start PROTOCOL_START] [-h] [--version] [-q]
+                   [--protocol_start PROTOCOL_START] [-h] [--version] [-v]
-                   statsfile
+                   [-q]
+                   input

 Parses a csv file containing statistics about a nanopore sequencing run and creates an in-depth report file including informative plots.

 Main options:
-  statsfile             Path to the stats file containing all necessary
+  input                 Stats file containing read information, or
-                        information about the sequencing run.
-Requires a CSV file with " " as seperator, no header and the following columns in given order: read_id, length, qscore, mean_gc, Passed/tooShort, read_number,
+                        a directory containing several such files.
+Requires CSV files with " " as seperator, no header and the following columns in given order: read_id, length, qscore, mean_gc, Passed/tooShort, read_number,
                         pore_index, timestamp, barcode
   -o OUTDIR, --outdir OUTDIR
-                        Path to a directory in which the report files and folders will be saved (default: directory of statsfile) --result_page_refresh_rate RESULT_PAGE_REFRESH_RATE
+                        Path to a directory in which the report files and folders will be saved (default: directory of input) --html_refresh_rate HTML_REFRESH_RATE
-                        refresh rate in seconds. (default: 120) --resources_dir RESOURCES_DIR
+                        refresh rate of the html page in seconds (default:
-                        directory containing template files for creating the results html page. (default: PACKAGE_DIR/resources)
+                        120)

 Plotting options:
   Arguments changing the appearance of plots